Skip to main content

 Fendant (Fendant)

-A dry white wine from the Valais region made from the Chasselas grape.
-It's a crisp and refreshing wine often paired with cheese or seafood.
+A dry white from Valais made with the Chasselas grape.
+Crisp and clean, it pairs well with cheese or fish.

 wine12%